 Kim Yoon-seok, who has worked with directors such as Na Hong-jin and Choi Dong-hoon, takes a leaf out of their books and steps behind the camera for his directorial debut “Another Child”.
-The film is a family drama that portrays the experiences of A 17-year-old girl and her friend take on the world of abnormal adults in this family drama.
+The film is a family drama that portrays the experiences of a 17-year-old girl and her friend as they take on the world of abnormal adults in this family drama.

 Hunting Time (Yoon Sung-hyun)

 “Bleak Night” remains an impressive feature film debut for director Yoon Sung-hyun.
 Along with the director, it also became the breakout film for its young stars Lee Je-hoon and Park Min-jung.
 Now, nine years later, the two actors rejoin Yoon for his second feature film “Hunting Time”.
 In-demand young actors Ahn Jae-hong and Choi Woo-shik also star in the film which is described as a “futuristic crime thriller”.

 The Gangster, The Cop, The Devil (Lee Won-tae)